-To document shoreline movement along the northeast shoreline of Marsh Island, a differential GPS (DGPS) survey of unobstructed sections of shoreline was conducted at the vegetative edge of the bank to document the position of the shoreline in pre-construction year 1999 and post-construction in 2003, 2009, and 2012.
-A subsequent survey will be conducted in 2019.
+To document shoreline movement along the northeast shoreline of Marsh Island, a differential GPS (DGPS) survey of unobstructed sections of shoreline was conducted at the vegetative edge of the bank to document the position of the shoreline in pre-construction year 1999 and post-construction in 2003, 2009, 2012 and 2019.
 A similar survey was conducted concurrently along a 2,000 ft.
 (609.6 m) section of reference area 2 (R2).
 DGPS shoreline positions were mapped.